Welcome to Class One!

 What does my child need each day?

-With our wonderful, changeable weather, please ensure that your child comes to school with a suitable coat, a jumper/fleece/cardigan and a water bottle - please note; water only.
-The weather is starting to get warmer, but please ensure that you send a lightweight jacket, even if you think it's going to be a lovely day - we know how quickly the weather can change in the Colne Vallet!
+With our wonderful, changeable weather getting colder now with autumn upon us and winter creeping in, please ensure that your child comes to school with a suitable coat, a jumper/fleece/cardigan.
+A water bottle is essential - please note; water only.
 All items of clothing must be named to avoid disappointment as sometimes things can get lost as we move around the different parts of school.
 If you would like to purchase name labels, please contact the office for more information.

 What can I do to support my child?